Chandra-Suryadevara/VOID-HACKER/README.md

 - **Machine Learning Maestro:** Witness the alchemy of algorithms as I weave together the forces of Machine Learning to tackle real-world conundrums, from classification to recommendation systems.

-- **Coding Mage:** My code incantations in C/C++, C#, Python, JavaScript, Java, MongoDB, and more, bring software to life, casting enchantments that captivate users.
+- **Coding Mage:** My code incantations in C/C++, Python, and more, bring software to life, casting enchantments that captivate users.

 - **Mystical Environments:** My mastery extends to multiple realms, from the mystical lands of Windows, Windows Server, and VMWare to the enigmatic allure of Microsoft Azure and the arcane knowledge of Linux.